slip-slap/slip-slap.github.io/_posts/2017-02-19-pl-script-tex-concept.md

 tags: ["latex","script"]
 ---

+#### 1. commands

+1. Commands for composing paragraphs: deal with characters, words, lines, and entire paragraphs.
+2. Commands for composing pages: deal with pages, their components, and the output routine.
+3. Commands for horizontal and vertical modes: These commands provide boxes, spaces, rules, leaders, and alignments.
+4. Commands for composing math formulas: provide capabilities for constructing math formulas.

+#### 2. Control sequence
+1. A control word consists of a backslash followed by one or more letters
+- The first character that isn't a letter marks the end of the control word.

 #### 1. Active character
 An active character is a character that has a definition, e.g., a macro definition, associated with it.
 - An active character is a special kind of control sequence